The Gray

 This gray area.

-This area where we attempt to take the concrete virtues that we learn when we are young and apply them once more to our lives that are rocky and unpredictable.
-This area where the new things that we discover about ourselves and the world we in fact already knew years ago, but now are able to penetrate deeper into the same ideas with new experiences.
+This area is where we attempt to take the concrete virtues that we learned when we were young and apply them once more to our lives, which are rocky and unpredictable.
+This area is where the new things that we discover about ourselves and the world we, in fact, already knew years ago but now can penetrate deeper into the same ideas with new experiences.

 Every moment and every event of every man’s life on earth plants something in his soul.